Agoric/documentation/main/guides/zoe/actual-contracts/PSM.md

 ## Instantiating the PSM

-There will be one instance of the PSM for each supported external stable token.
+Each PSM instance pairs IST with one other token.
+To allow trading IST with multiple tokens, instantiate the PSM contract once for each.

 ## Creating an Offer